It's really is as bad as they say it is, isn't it?

 It could inspire you to be more vocal in bed about your needs, and it could also help you discover your partner's sexual fantasies among other advantages.

 ALSO READ: 5 reasons to kiss more in your relationship

 Huffington Post has a similar 2013 article, explaining how viewing porn as a couple could help partners' sexual lives, and by extension, their relationship/marriages as a whole.

 If partners enjoy watching porn together, or if their sex improves directly as a result of this, would the effect of porn on that relationship be seen as negative?

 In the end, the truth remains that everyone has the right to own their narrative, to shape and mould their relationships the way they deem fit.

-And even in the larger picture, it has been rightly said that it is best to live your life on your own terms and to do what is best for you.
+Even in the larger picture, it has been rightly said that it is best to live your life on your own terms and to do what's best for you.

-So, depending on who you are and the specifics of your relationship, the effects of pornography on your relationship could either be good or bad.
+So, depending on who you are and the specifics of your relationship, the effects of pornography on it could either be good or bad.